MarkBelleza/AstroBot/README.md

 To send a message enter "<send {DiscordName#123} {message here}"

-To open messaage enter "<read" (will read the most recent message)
+To open message enter "<read" (will read the most recent message)